austinpkugler/trendfin/README.md

 # trendfin

-The ultimate package for analyzing online finance communities.
+The ultimate package for analyzing online finance communities (ex: r/wallstreetbets).

 The trendfin package utilizes the Reddit and Pushshift APIs to provide detailed analysis of retail investor discussions.
 The [Financial Modeling Prep API](https://financialmodelingprep.com/developer) is used for market data.
 Functionality exists for parsing stock tickers and option contracts, as well as calculating sentiment values that reflect a user's bearish or bullish outlook.
 Both trending and historical Reddit posts and comments can be collected.